 The University’s Council is the executive governing body of the University with particular managerial responsibilities for finance and the University estate, and also a more general remit to oversee the conduct of University business.
 The Council is supported by a number of committees who operate through delegated authority.
 The University’s Finance and General Purpose Committee has responsibility for the tax affairs of the University.
 The University’s overall risk management and internal controls are overseen by the Audit Committee.

-Day to day responsibility for tax rests with the Group Finance Director and the Director of HR, (for employment taxes).
-The Group Head of Tax, reporting to the Finance Director has day-to day authority to manage the tax affairs of the University, supported by a small dedicated tax team.
-The Tax team work closely with the Payroll team in respect of employment taxes.
+Day-to-day responsibility for tax rests with the Group Finance Director and the Director of HR, (for employment taxes).
+The Group Head of Tax, reporting to the Director of Financial Strategy and Reporting has day-to-day authority to manage the tax affairs of the University, supported by a small, dedicated tax team.
+The Tax team work closely with the Payroll team in respect of UK and overseas employment taxes.

-The Group Head of Tax with the support of the Finance Director and the Group Finance Director ensures that the team:
+The Group Head of Tax with the support of the Director of Financial Strategy and Reporting and the Group Finance Director ensures that the team:

 - Is comprised of appropriately qualified and experienced personnel and is suitably resourced

 - Are committed to ongoing Continuing Professional Development.

 - Are apprised of, and contribute to the work of, the British Universities Finance Directors Group (BUFDG).

 - Proactively act as business partners to academic and non-academic departments across the University to provide timely advice and guidance as required to ensure compliance and to identify opportunities.

 - Provide regular internal training and reference material to staff to highlight tax issues and treatments particular to the Higher Education sector, together with changes in legislation.